 This class is designed for the serious CEREC™ user with the desire to take aesthetic dentistry to a new level.
 Obtaining results that will rival nature begins in the planning phase.
 Being well prepared for the aesthetic clinical objectives will simplify the chairside experience.
 The CEREC™ application to aesthetic dentistry should be seamless when operating in a systematic format.

 Mastering anterior CEREC™ aesthetics is about understanding and implementing a systematic sequence that will be dependable with each aesthetic case.
-The fundamental aesthetic principles taught in this class are a reflection of Dr. Klim's 25 years of clinical experience and years of post-graduate teaching in aesthetic dentistry.
+The fundamental aesthetic principles taught in this class are a reflection of Dr. Klim's 30 plus years of clinical experience and years of post-graduate teaching in aesthetic dentistry.

 Dr. Klim's classes are not only unique because of his mastery of CAD/CAM aesthetic dentistry.
 They are customized to your learning style, and they target the primary understanding you need to raise your clinical aesthetic skills.